-7.8 VISITORS
+7.7 VISITORS

 - a.
-Develop and implement a visitor policy and procedure - Shelter providers may choose to not allow visitors, but must allow access to employees of external agencies who are providing onsite supports - ii.
-Shelter providers reserve the right to temporarily suspend visitor access in exceptional circumstances - Have a sign in/sign out sheet for all visitors, including employees of external agencies - Exceptions may be granted by shelter providers for employees of external agencies who provide regularly contracted onsite services and are scheduled to work at the shelter - ii.
+Develop and implement a visitor policy and procedure - Transitional housing program providers may choose to not allow visitors, but must allow access to employees of external agencies who are providing onsite supports - ii.
+Transitional housing program providers reserve the right to temporarily suspend visitor access in exceptional circumstances - Have a sign in/sign out sheet for all visitors, including employees of external agencies - Exceptions may be granted by transitional housing program providers for employees of external agencies who provide regularly contracted onsite services and are scheduled to work at the facility - ii.
 The sign in/sign out sheets must be retained for a minimum of one year - c.
-Provide just cause for any visitor that is denied access if visitors are permitted generally
+Provide just cause for any visitor that is denied access if visitors are permitted generally a.
+In their role as a service provider providing a public service in an area designated in the Schedule to the French Language Services Act, ensure services are provided in both French and English b.
+Make it known to the public, including by way of signs, notices, other information on services, and initiation of communications in French and English, that services provided to and communications with the public in connection with the transitional housing program are available in both French and English

-7.9 FRENCH LANGUAGE SERVICES
+7.8 FRENCH LANGUAGE SERVICES